 Symposium Objective and Purpose

 On Friday, Jan.
-31, Louisiana Law Review and the Pugh Institute for Justice will present, “We The Jury: Conversations on the American Jury’s Past, Present, and Future.,” a symposium featuring legal practitioners and scholars from across the country who will discuss and analyze a variety of issues relating to the history of the jury, jury selection and representation, the Sixth Amendment and non-unanimous juries, and the role of the jury as a political and cultural institution.
+31, Louisiana Law Review and the Pugh Institute for Justice will present “We The Jury: Conversations on the American Jury’s Past, Present, and Future” in the McKernan Auditorium at the Law Center.
+The symposium will feature legal practitioners and scholars from across the country who will discuss and analyze a variety of issues relating to the history of the jury, jury selection and representation, the Sixth Amendment and non-unanimous juries, and the role of the jury as a political and cultural institution.

 Please join us on January 31, 2020, as we explore the history, contemporary challenges, and future role of the American jury.